July 13, 2016

 Széchenyi

-Budapest (39)Sidewalks, streets, and tunnels took us back towards the river, where we boarded a kind of public transportation we haven't tried yet: boat shuttle.
-While it took us down the stream to the opposite side of the downtown, we got to relax, enjoy interesting views on the landmarks on both riverbanks, and got some sunburn as a bonus.
+Budapest (39)Sidewalks, streets, and tunnels took us back towards the river, where we boarded a kind of public transportation we hadn't tried yet: a boat shuttle.
+While it took us down the stream to the opposite side of downtown, we got to relax, enjoy interesting views of the landmarks on both riverbanks, and I got some sunburn as a bonus.

 Budapest (41)